Lisa del Giocondo

 Little is known about Lisa's life.
-Born in Florence and married in her teens to a cloth and silk merchant who later became a local official, she was a mother to five children and led what is thought to have been a comfortable and ordinary steady income life.
+Lisa was born in Florence.
+She married in her teens to a cloth and silk merchant who later became a local official; she was a mother to six children and led what is thought to have been a comfortable and ordinary life.
 Lisa outlived her husband, who was considerably her senior.

-In the centuries after Lisa's death, the Mona Lisa became the world's most famous painting.
-In 2005, Lisa was definitively identified as the model for the Mona Lisa.
+In the centuries after Lisa's life, the Mona Lisa became the world's most famous painting.
+In 2005, Lisa was identified as a subject for a da Vinci portrait around 1503, strongly reinforcing the traditional view of her as the model for Mona Lisa.

 Early life

-Lisa's Florentine family was old and aristocratic but over time had lost their influence.
-They were well off but not wealthy, and lived on farm income in a city that was among the largest in Europe.
-While economically successful, there were great disparities in wealth among Florence's inhabitants.
+Lisa's Florentine family was old and aristocratic, but over time had lost their influence.
+They were well off but not wealthy, and lived on a farm income in a city where there were great disparities in wealth among inhabitants.
 Antonmaria di Noldo Gherardini, Lisa's father, came from a family who had lived on properties near San Donato in Poggio and only recently moved to the city.
+Gherardini at one time owned or rented six farms in Chianti that produced wheat, wine, and olive oil and where livestock was raised.

-Antonmaria lost two wives, Lisa di Giovanni Filippo de' Carducci, whom he married in 1465, and Caterina di Mariotto Rucellai, whom he married in 1473.
-Both died in childbirth.
+In 1465, Gherardini married Lisa di Giovanni Filippo de' Carducci, and in 1473 remarried to Caterina di Mariotto Rucellai; both of them died in childbirth.
 Lisa's mother was Lucrezia del Caccia, daughter of Piera Spinelli, and Gherardini's wife by his third marriage in 1476.
-Gherardini at one time owned or rented six farms in Chianti that produced wheat, wine and olive oil and where livestock was raised.

 Lisa was born in Florence on June 15, 1479, on Via Maggio, although for many years it was thought she was born on Villa Vignamaggio just outside Greve, one of the family's rural properties.
-She is named for Lisa, a wife of her paternal grandfather.
+She was named for Lisa, a wife of her paternal grandfather.
 The eldest of seven children, Lisa had three sisters, one of whom was named Ginevra, and three brothers, Giovangualberto, Francesco, and Noldo.

-The family lived in Florence, originally near Santa Trinita and later in rented space near Santo Spirito, most likely because they were not able to afford repairs when their first house was damaged.
+The family lived in Florence, originally near Santa Trinita and later in rented space near Santo Spirito, likely because they were unable to afford repairs when their first house was damaged.
 Lisa's family moved to what today is called Via dei Pepi, and then near Santa Croce, where they lived near Ser Piero da Vinci, Leonardo's father.
-They also owned a small country home in St. Donato in the village of Poggio about 32 km south of the city.
+They also owned a small country home in San Donato in the village of Poggio about 32 km south of the city.
 Noldo, Gherardini's father and Lisa's grandfather, had bequeathed a farm in Chianti to the Santa Maria Nuova hospital.
-Gherardini secured a lease for another of the hospital's farms and, so that he could oversee the wheat harvest, the family spent summers there at the house named Ca' di Pesa.
+Gherardini secured a lease for another of the hospital's farms; the family spent summers there at the house named Ca' di Pesa, so that Gherardini could oversee the wheat harvest.